 The Myth of “Thoughts Become Things”

-The Secret was produced and narrated by Rhonda Byrne but what most people don’t know is it’s actually a rip-off of a 1957 audio recording by Earl Nightingale called The Strangest Secret.
+The Secret was produced and narrated by Rhonda Byrne.
+What most people don’t know is it’s actually a rip-off of a 1957 audio recording by Earl Nightingale called The Strangest Secret.
 If you google “The Strangest Secret” you’ll find the original audio recording and if you listen to it, you’ll quickly recognize the similarities.

 Needless to say, this idea that “thoughts become things” has been around for quite a long time.
-You can go back to 1937 when Napoleon Hill wrote Think and Grow Rich to find further evidence of how this law has manifest itself in recent times but the original principle dates back to the 1st and 2nd centuries A.D. when Hermes write The Kybalion.
-In it Hermes lists The Seven Hermetic Principles.
+You can go back to 1937 when Napoleon Hill wrote Think and Grow Rich to find further evidence of how this law has manifested itself in recent times.
+The original principle dates back to the 1st and 2nd centuries A.D. when Hermes wrote The Kybalion.
+In it, Hermes lists The Seven Hermetic Principles.

 - The Principle of Mentalism

 In the first principle, Hermes states, “The All is Mind”.
 When he speaks of “The All”, he’s talking about the force that manifests the physical universe, or what we might call God today.
 He is literally saying, the mind created the universe.

 I can remember watching The Secret when I was in my 20s.
 In the film, a guy named David Shermer talks about how he would visualize checks coming in the mail and, magically, checks started coming in the mail.

 I thought, “That’s incredible.
 What a power to have.
 All I need to do is lay on the couch and visualize money coming to me, and wealth and opportunity will just present itself.
 It’ll just show up at my door.
 I’m going to be rich.”